autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ![GET hubs](../../assets/images/gethubs.gif)

+Both requests and responses used in this section contains the **pagination** field.
+As described in our documentation ([refer here](https://aps.autodesk.com/en/docs/aecdatamodel/v1/developers_guide/pagination/)):

+> The AEC Data Model API supports data retrieval through cursor-based pagination.
+It uses a unique identifier (the cursor) associated with each page to fetch the next set of results.
+This approach provides precise navigation through large datasets, ensuring efficient and responsive data retrieval.

+We'll address pagination in details in the step 4 ;)

 Now make sure you can see the hub you used to join the AEC Data Model beta listed in the response and move to the next query.

 This tutorial will move to the next steps using the hub named `AEC DM Developer Advocacy Support`.